lf-edge/eve/api/OBJECT-SIGNING.md

 1. Verify that the `algo` is a supported algorithm.
 1. If the `senderCert` field is set, use that base64 encoded PEM format certificate to determine who the sender is, and whether it is authorized to access the particular API endpoint
 1. Else, use the `senderCertHash` to look up the sender.
 The result of the lookup will be the sender's certificate, and information about what is it authorized to access.
-1. Compute Sha256 over the `authPayload` bytes
+1. Compute Sha256 over the `protectedPayload` bytes
 1. Using the public key from the sender's certificate, verify the ECDSA signature in the `signatureHash`
 1. If all successful, pass the identity of the sender to subsequent senders so they can make authorization checks (For instance, in a controller a device can only access API endpoints for its own UUID and the UUID is associated with the device certificate.)